White House Confirms No Evidence That Trump Colluded With Russia During Election

 — Donald J. Trump (@realDonaldTrump) March 20, 2017

-Adam Schiff, a House Intelligence Committee chair and a Democratic representative was quick to fire back at Trump, stating that the findings were a “fact” and has not been disputed by anyone else except for Trump.
+Adam Schiff, the House Intelligence Committee chair, and a Democratic representative, was quick to fire back at Trump, stating that the findings were a “fact” and has not been disputed by anyone else except for Trump.
 Further, Schiff stated that Trump and some of his personnel have had communication with Russia, and did say that there is nothing wrong with that.
 However, he proceeded to mention that should the contact be of any aid to the Russian election hacking, this would be a serious crime and “one of the most shocking betrayals of democracy in history.”

 Currently, it is unknown whether or not Trump had any play in the Russian election hack.
 The Hill revealed that Comey will not come forward with any further information at this time, and would not mention which Trump officials are being investigated.